Cruise the Chobe River into Botswana & Namibia & Safari Overland in Private Reserves

 After breakfast, transfer by tender boat from the Chobe Princess

-to the customs office on Impalila Island to exit from Namibia.
+to the customs office on Impalila Island to exit Namibia.
 Crossing the Chobe River once more, we retrace our steps to re-enter Botswana, where our safari comes to an end in Kasane and we connect with onward flights.